 At the end, various shots of the Bauedelaire children from previous scenes are shown.
 The flashback of Sunny at Uncle Monty's home, where she had been following a CGI image of the "Incredible Deadly Viper", shows her to instead be following a little red toy on a string, pulled along by a crew member off camera.

 When we meet Count Olaf as Stephano, he mentions that he works in the Monterey Bay Aquarium with sea snakes, and that he has been bitten "347 hundred times", mostly on the face.
-The venom of the sea snake is 10x more potent than a king cobra's.
+If this was true, he would be very dead because the poison of the sea snake is 10x more potent than a king cobra's.

 When Mr. Poe is taking the children from Count Olaf for bad parenting, he carries 2 suitcases toward the back of his car to put them in the trunk.
 The Tatra 603 is a rear-engine car, so he would really have been putting them in the engine compartment.

 When 'The Incredibly Deadly Viper' gives the children a fright, we see a shot from the inside of the cage looking out.
 In this shot you can see the door to the cage has no handle on the inside.
 In the next scene we see the door to the cage being opened from the inside.
 How can this be if there is no handle on the inside?

 The goof items below may give away important plot points.

 As Count Olaf is pushing Aunt Josephine's boat away, we cut to Lemony Snicket at his typewriter.
 On the paper in the typewriter can be seen the words, "...the Viper leapt...", a reference to an earlier scene in Uncle Monty's Reptile Room.

 The morning after Uncle Monty was killed, Stephano planned to take the orphans to Peru.
 However, in that scene, Stephano mentions to the detective that they were going to go to Peru the next day.
 Then, he says again that they were going to Peru that morning.